0ffkilter/CS52_Grading/README.md

  1. Clone or download repo (Cloning recommended, grader is still being worked on)
  2. Download submission zip from submit.cs.pomona.edu
- 3. Download grading script from Sakai
+ 3. Download grading script from Sakai and student_list.py from Sakai
- 4. Extract submission zip into cs52_grading/
+ 4. Extract submission zip into cs52_grading/; put student_list into CS52_grading/ as well
  5. Move grading script into cs52_grading/grading_scripts
  6. CD into cs52_grading/
  7. Start grading with python ./grader.py --assign N